bibleexchange/courses/homiletics-2/en/3101_examples-of-the-textual-sermon.md

 ### Dividing a text into its parts: outlining

 The Bible is divided into books, chapters, paragraphs, verses.
 But further dissection is necessary for clear understanding and presentation of a text.
-We must divide the text into "sizeable" pieces (i. e. bite size).
+We must divide the text into "sizeable" pieces.

 #### Divide the text into its parts